 Archibald White Maconochie (1855 – 1926) eschewed his ambition to become an army officer, and joined his brother in the growing business from around 1872.

 The Maconochie brothers entered into canning herring for the London market from 1873.
 In an age before widespread artificial refrigeration, canned fish was a much more important commodity than it is today.

 The largest fish canners in the world

-A large new factory was established at Lowestoft in 1877.
+A new factory was established at Lowestoft in 1877.
 It was the largest fish and meat canning factory in Britain.

-Archibald Maconochie, a colourful figure, soon took the lead in the venture, and combined a shrewd business mind with high energy (he confessed to never feeling tired).
+Archibald Maconochie, a colourful figure, soon took the lead in the venture, and combined a shrewd business mind with high energy (he professed to never feeling tired).
 An inventive man, he also developed many of the firm’s patents himself.

 Meanwhile, James Maconochie took responsibility for export sales in the British colonies.

 A second factory, for canning herring, was established at Fraserburgh, Aberdeen from 1883.
 Maconochie Brothers was the largest producer of tinned fish in the world.

 Maconochie Brothers also began to produce pickles, potted meats, soup and sauces.

 The fish canning factory at Fraserburgh was the largest in Britain, and possibly the world by 1886, and employed over 350 workers during peak periods.
 97 million fish were canned in the 1888 season.